ROS 2

 uint8 device_id

-is a list of 8 bit integers representing the data to be sent.
-To launch the
+int_data is a list of 8 bit integers representing the integer data to be sent, and

 where,